 177,600 Drops to purchase, must be Level 13+

 The 808s have long been a favorite among Zwift racers, for good reason: they are significantly faster than any other wheelsets available to lower-level Zwifters.
-They beat the next-ranked wheels (Zipp 404) by 10 seconds in our ~50 minute flat test, and that’s a big margin!
+They beat the next-ranked wheels (DT Swiss ARC 62) by 8 seconds in our ~50 minute flat test, and that’s a big margin!

 149,200 Drops to purchase, must be Level 15+

-The 404s turn in a solid second-place performance behind the 808s, but also climb better, so you might pick them up if you want a slightly lighter rig.
+The 404s turn in a solid aero performance 9 seconds behind the 808s, but also climb better (6 seconds faster than the 808s), so you might pick them up if you want a slightly lighter rig.

 170,400 Drops to purchase, must be Level 5+